DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 - &#128681; `IReusableResult.Value` property was changed to non-nullable and returns `double.NaN` instead of `null` for incalculable periods.
 The standard results (e.g. `EmaResult.Ema`) continue to return `null` for incalculable periods.
 This was done to improve internal chaining and streaming performance.

-- Indicator return types were changed from `sealed class` to _**immutable**_ `record` types to improve internal chaining and streaming performance.
+- Indicator return types, like `EmaResult`, were changed from `sealed class` to _**immutable**_ `record` types to improve internal chaining and streaming performance.
 This should not impact negatively; however, these can now be inherited as base classes.

 ### Less common breaking changes

-- Return type for the `Use()` utility method was renamed from `UseResult` to `QuotePart` for clarity of its wider purpose.
+- Return type for the `Use()` utility method was renamed from `UseResult` to `QuotePart` for clarity and for of its wider purpose.

+- `Numerixs` class was renamed to `Numerical`.

 - `GetBaseQuote()` indicator and related `BasicData` return types were removed since they are redundant to the `Use()` method and `QuotePart` return types, respectively.